FineUploader/integration-examples/src/s3-no-server/README.md

 ### All you need is a simple HTTP server to host the HTML/javascript files.

+There is a live demo using this code at https://fineuploader-s3-client-demo.s3.amazonaws.com/index.html.

 Please read the [blog post that covers this example][1] in detail.